techiew/UniversalProxyDLL/README.md

 **As for the** `return` **with a call to the original exported function - in some cases you might get away with omitting it, but I wouldn't recommend it.**

 ## Supported DLLs
 Yes, in practice this project is not truly *universal*, only in theory.
-See section "Adding support for a DLL".
+See section [Adding support for a DLL](#adding-support-for-a-dll).

 **The most common proxy DLLs are supported out of the box:**
 * dxgi